0xNILADRI/Boston-AirBnB/README.md

 ## Conclusion

-A detailed conclusion has been provided in the Communication_airbnb_boston.ipynb.
+A detailed conclusion has been provided in the airbnb_boston.ipynb and a brief report has been provided in slide_deck_airbnb_boston.ipynb.

 ### Sources :
       1. Boston-AirBnB Data Set (Kaggle)